 Please feel free to reach to DPS-SPA to Join.

 The Post-Baccalaureate Research Education Program (PREP) is a NIH-funded post-baccalaureate program intended for recent college graduates from underrepresented communities.
 The program is designed to provide mentoring and enhance research skills for students who are interested in pursuing PhD or MD/PhD training and research careers in biomedicine.
-The PREP program at Mount Sinai is led by Dr. Eric Sobie from the Department of Pharmacological Sciences.
-The DPS-SPA has partnered with Dr. Sobie to help foster a supportive learning environment by providing additional mentoring and training for soft skills.
+The PREP program at Mount Sinai is led by Dr. Kirk Campbell from the Department of Pharmacological Sciences.
+The DPS-SPA has partnered with Dr. Campbell to help foster a supportive learning environment by providing additional mentoring and training for soft skills.

 In 2020, the Department of Pharmacological Sciences and the DPS-SPA, partnered with the PREP program to announce the launch of the Krulwich Fellowship at the annual DPS Retreat.
 The Krulwich Fellowship was named in honor of Dr. Terry A. Krulwich who pioneered the PREP program at Mount Sinai.

 Each year, two PREP students will be selected by a panel vote to receive the Fellowship that includes a $5000 award.
 The Krulwich Fellows are PREP students who have exhibited exceptional academic excellence and overcome significant adversity.
 This year, the Krulwich Fellowship was granted to Jailene Paredes and Anthony Azzun.

 Jailene Paredes, as a black female of Puerto Rican and Dominican descent, Jailene wishes to become a physician-scientist and bring perspectives from these cultures to the sciences and help reduce biases.